toshima/algorithms/README.md

-# algorithms
+# Algorithms

-This repo contains implementations of various standard algorithms that I can use in coding competitions
+This repo is mainly for personal use.
+It contains implementations of various standard algorithms for coding competitions.